Nympfonic/UnityToolkit/README.md

 ## How to use this library:

 1. Download the latest release
-1. Copy the assemblies **EXCEPT** the `UnityToolkit.dll` from the release zip to where you store your project's assembly references
+2. Copy the assemblies from the release zip to where you store your project's assembly references
-1. Add all the assemblies as assembly references to your project
+3. Add all the assemblies as assembly references to your project
-1. Add `[BepInDependency("com.Arys.UnityToolkit")]` attribute to your plugin class
+4. Add `[BepInDependency("com.Arys.UnityToolkit")]` attribute to your plugin class (I recommend you add a minimum version string to the attribute)
-1. You can now use UniTask and Unity.Collections in your mod
+5. You can now use UniTask and Unity.Collections in your mod

 ## What features does this library provide?